How to build an online cloud kitchen platform like Kitopi?

 Co-working Cloud Kitchen

-It is a model where there are individual kitchen units for every brand – all operating out of one kitchen space.
-These kitchens are very large in size, with ample space for multiple restaurants to rent out and expand their business.
+It is a model with individual kitchen units for every brand – all operating out of one kitchen space.
+These kitchens are very large, with ample space for multiple restaurants to rent out and expand their business.

 Aggregator Cloud Kitchen

 This is typically an extension of a coworking cloud kitchen system.
-The main purpose here is to give an infrastructure to the restaurants that need to make food for delivery-only.
+The main purpose here is to provide infrastructure to the restaurants that need to make food for delivery only.
 Here, there is a huge reliance on food aggregators to handle the delivery operations.

 Usually, the cloud kitchen cost varies, depending on the model you choose.
 Here’s what the approximate valuation looks like –